percona/k8spxc-docs/docs/scaling.md

                 storage: <NEW STORAGE SIZE>
     ```

-    Apply the Custom Resource:
+    Apply the Custom Resource update in a usual way:

     ``` {.bash data-prompt="$" }
-    $ kubectl apply -f cr.yaml
+    $ kubectl apply -f deploy/cr.yaml
     ```

-2. Delete the StatefulSet with `orphan` option
+2. Delete the StatefulSet with the `orphan` option

     ``` {.bash data-prompt="$" }
     $ kubectl delete sts <statefulset-name> --cascade=orphan
     ```

-    The Pods will not go down and Operator is going to recreate
+    The Pods will not go down and the Operator is going to recreate
     the StatefulSet:

     ``` {.bash data-prompt="$" }